Healey Mills Marshalling Yard: History

 The hump was installed at the west end of the yard so that traffic from the Yorkshire pits could be marshalled via a reversal over it, and then staged for delivery to either the east coast ports or Lancashire.
 It contained 120 sidings (covering 57 mi of track), fourteen reception sidings over a semi-automated hump that led to 50 sorting sidings, and then a secondary yard with 25 sidings.
 The yard also had thirteen departure roads as well as fifteen staging sidings for block (trainload freight) trains.

 Healey Mills, which was situated between Mirfield and Wakefield Kirkgate replaced several smaller yards in the Dewsbury/Wakefield area (namely Brighouse, Crofton Laden, Horbury Junction Sidings, Low Moor, Mirfield, Mytholmroyd, New Withams, Turners Lane and Wakefield Exchange).
 Three other yards, Copley Hill, Crofton Empty and Hillhouse, worked in a smaller capacity than before as some of their traffic was transferred to Healey Mills.
 When British Rail launched Speedlink (their air-braked wagonload network) in 1975, Healey Mills was one of twelve yards across the network where traffic could be swapped and interchanged.
 However, Speedlink was withdrawn from Healey Mills just ten years later in 1985.

-Whilst a disused chord at Horbury to the east was used to stable the Royal Train on several occasions, in 1977, the Queen slept in the yard when the Royal Train was berthed overnight in the sidings.
+A disused chord at Horbury to the east was used to stable the Royal Train on several occasions.
+In 1977, the Queen slept in the yard when the Royal Train was berthed overnight in the sidings.

 In March 1982, a slow speed incident caused the derailment of some wagons on a freight train, one of which was a nuclear flask wagon.
 Questions were put to the Secretary of State for Transport, but as the derailment was at very low speed and no injuries occurred, there was no official post-accident investigation.
 The hump was closed in 1984 when average loads over it were 100 wagons per day, well below the 4,000 it was designed for.
 Much of the coal traffic that went through, or passed by the yard, was marshalled into merry-go-round (MGR) trains and so did not need shunting or marshalling.
 Coupled with this, the closure of Yorkshire coal mines in the 1980s meant that the traffic through the yard had dwindled.